Plan-Net-France/view_statistics/Documentation/Configuration.en.md

         Only page views from loggedin users are tracked.
     *   **all**
         All page views are tracked, regardless of whether the user is logged in or not.
+*   **Track frontend user ID?**
+    If this is checked, each tracking data record saves the id of the logged-in frontend user who triggered it.
+*   **Track IP address?**
+    If this is checked, the requesting IP is saved in each tracking data record.
+*   **Track user agent?**
+    If this is checked, the user agent (eg. browser) is saved.
+*   **Track login duration?**
+    If this is checked, how long the frontend user is logged in.